-Registered Dietitian Nutritionists are not required to be members of the Academy to be registered, but we at UIC highly encourage membership.
-We believe that the academy truly advocates for the profession and provides a myriad of benefits.
-Academy of Nutrition and Dietetics membership dues are currently

-\$255.00 per year for active RDNs, and \$50 for student members.
-Specialty practice groups are also available to members for an additional nominal fee (generally \$25-30 per group).
+Registered Dietitians are not required to be members of ADA to be registered, but we at UIC, highly encourage membership.
+We believe that the association truly advocates for the profession and provides myriad benefits.
+Academy membership dues are currently \$255.00 per year for practicing RDs and \$50.00 for student members.
+Specialty practice groups are also available to members for an additional nominal fee (generally \$25-50 per group).